-At December 31, 2021, the Association was not under written agreements with the Farm Credit Administration.
+At December 31, 2022, the Association was not under written agreements with the Farm Credit Administration.

 On January 5, 2021, the FCA posted an informational memorandum providing guidance to the Farm Credit System on managing challenges associated with COVID-19.
 The informational memorandum provided supplements on flood insurance requirements, consumer financial protection, and electronic delivery of borrower rights notices.
 On January 12, 2021, the FCA posted a supplement to its January 5, 2021, informational memorandum, which provided updated guidance to Farm Credit System institutions on issues related to COVID-19.
 The supplement covers regulatory capital requirements for Paycheck Protection Program loans.
 On January 28, 2021, the FCA posted a supplement to its January 5, 2021, informational memorandum, which provided updated guidance to Farm Credit System institutions on issues related to COVID-19.
-The Supplement to its January 5, 2021, informational memorandum, which provided updated guidance to Farm Credit System institutions on issues related to COVID-19.
-The Supplement to its January 5, 2021, informational memorandum, which provided updated guidance to Farm Credit System institutions on issues related to COVID-19.
-The supplement discusses matters related to association annual meetings and elections during the 2021 calendar year.
+The supplement discusses matters related to Association annual meetings and elections during the 2021 calendar year.